lkiesow/leihs-wiki/Home.md

+# leihs -- the equipment booking and inventory management system

 leihs is a system with which universities or other organizations can **manage and book their equipment**.
 People can place reservations/bookings on items and then pick them up at e.g. a reservation desk.
 The system keeps track of who has which items and gives equipment managers time to worry about other things.

 ### Live demo